Sec. 38-10. - Ignition, discharge and use of consumer fireworks.

 (k) Retailer.
 A person who sells consumer fireworks or low-impact fireworks for resale to an individual for ultimate use.

-(6.)
-State law prohibits any ordinance enacted under the Fireworks Safety Act from regulating the ignition, discharge, or use of consumer fireworks on the day preceding, the day of, or the day after a national holiday.
+(6) State law prohibits any ordinance enacted under the Fireworks Safety Act from regulating the ignition, discharge or use of consumer fireworks during the times and on the days as set forth in section 38-10(5) of this section.
 However, state law does not prohibit enforcement of other ordinances not adopted under the Fireworks Safety Act, nor does the state law provide immunity for noise and community disturbances committed as a result of igniting, discharging, or using consumer fireworks.
-Therefore, other violations of the Code committed during or as a result of the ignition, discharge, or use of consumer fireworks may still be enforced, including but not limited to:
+Therefore, other violations of the Code committed during or as a result of the ignition, discharge, or use of consumer fireworks may still be enforced, including, but not limited to:

-(b) Violating Chapter 38, Article I, Section 8 of the Saginaw Charter Township Code of Ordinances.
+(b) Violating chapter 38, article I, section 38-8 of the Saginaw Charter Township Code of Ordinances.

 All other ordinances not adopted pursuant to the Act and not directly or specifically targeted at the use of consumer fireworks shall continue to apply and may be enforced at any time of the year, even on the day before, during, or the day after a national holiday.